mikeddecker/judge/administratie/20241015-bp-info-mail-Andrej.md

 ## Who am I?

-Mike De Decker (22 years old) \
-Student @ HOGENT (University of Applied Sciences and Arts in Flanders Belgium) \
+I'm Mike De Decker, a 22 years old student at the University of Applied Sciences and Arts in Flanders Belgium. (dutch abreviation: HOGENT)
 My line of study is Applied Information Technologie - specializing in Artificial Intelligence & Data engineering

-Years of recreative jump rope experience, first two years competition.
+I'm jumping the rope for over half my life, now more addictive then ever as it's my second year B-level competition in Belgium and judging experience.

 ## Why this information?